 Bolivia is still one of the most culturally intriguing places on earth, with about 60% of the population being of direct indigenous descent – the largest in Latin America.
 Like some parts of Peru, many local men and woman still wear their traditional dress every day, but unlike Peru, this is not done primarily to provide an attraction for tourists – they simply value their culture, heritage and tradition.

 There are around 36 indigenous cultures, spread over the Andean regions and the Eastern Lowlands, including the Amazonas.
 The influence of outside cultures, like European, African, and Asian add to the mixing pot of cultural tradition.
-One of the best things to do in Bolivia is simply to explore and immerse yourself in the many cultures.
+One of the best things to do in Bolivia is simply to explore and immerse yourself in many cultures.

-Adventure sports and outdoor activities are one of the best things to do in Bolivia.
+Adventure sports and outdoor activities are some of the best things to do in Bolivia.
 With its huge range of landscapes and climates comes a huge range of adventurous activities.
 You can even go abseiling in La Paz down the side of the tallest hotel in the Capital.
-The next day, take a death-defying ride along the North Yungas road, also known as The World’s Most Dangerous Road.
+The next day, take a death-defying ride along the North Yungas Road, also known as The World’s Most Dangerous Road.

-Bolivia is also a paradise for hiking, trekking and climbing, especially the Cordillera Real, Isla del Sol and Lake Titicaca, the highest navigable lake in the world!
+Bolivia is also a paradise for hiking, trekking, and climbing, especially the Cordillera Real, Isla del Sol, and Lake Titicaca, the highest navigable lake in the world!
 If water is your passion, then try white-water rafting down the Rio Coroico.
 When you’re ready to head south, take a four-wheel-drive adventure through the Salar de Uyuni Salt Flats, one of the largest in the world, all the way across the border to the Atacama Desert in Chile.

 Bolivian cuisine is probably one of the least spoken of in Latin America and on first arriving in the Capital city, La Paz, you could be forgiven for thinking that it’s limited to basic rice dishes and fried chicken!
-Bolivian cuisine stems from a variety of cultural backgrounds, with the primary influences being Spanish and the native flavours, blended together with whatever produce is available.
+Bolivian cuisine stems from a variety of cultural backgrounds, with the primary influences being Spanish and the native flavors, blended together with whatever produce is available.

 The vast difference in the landscapes of the Andean highlands and the Amazonian lowlands reflects deeply in the food you’ll find in each.
 In the harsh climate of the Andes, be sure to try some local specialties, like Chairo – a beef soup with vegetables and chuños – and Saltenas, a local type of Empanada.
 With all of the amazing things to do in Bolivia, you’ll be hungry, but certainly not disappointed.
 If you’re willing to dig a little deeper into your adventurous side, you’ll be rewarded!

 Bolivia gained worldwide attention for the introduction of its ‘Law of the Rights of Mother Earth,’ which essentially gives nature the same rights as humans.
 This incredibly progressive move is reflective of the incredible biodiversity and the country’s eagerness to protect it.
 With nearly 200 different ecosystems, Bolivia boasts over 25,000 plant species, including more than 3000 medicinal plants and a mind-blowing 4000 varieties of potatoes!
-It also claims to be the origin of the pepper, chili pepper and peanuts.
+It also claims to be the origin of the pepper, chili pepper, and peanuts.

-From the highlands to the lowlands, Bolivia also has over 2,900 species of birds and animals, including hundreds of reptiles, thousands of birds and of course, the noble-man of the mountains – the llama!
+From the highlands to the lowlands, Bolivia also has over 2,900 species of birds and animals, including hundreds of reptiles, thousands of birds, and of course, the noble-man of the mountains – the llama!
 A trip into the great outdoors is one of many things to do in Bolivia and could be the highlight of your trip.

-Further wars within South America and more revolutions left Bolivia politically and economically unstable and the stunted growth of the country is still clear now, with much of La Paz appearing to be stuck in a melancholy time warp from the early 1900’s.
-One of the best things to do in Bolivia, is exploring some of the many museums and cultural centers of La Paz, to help gain a greater understanding of this amazing country and its people.
+Further wars within South America and more revolutions left Bolivia politically and economically unstable and the stunted growth of the country is still clear now, with much of La Paz appearing to be stuck in a melancholy time warp from the early 1900s.
+One of the best things to do in Bolivia is exploring some of the many museums and cultural centers of La Paz, to help gain a greater understanding of this amazing country and its people.

-The variety of cultures, traditions, history and cuisine in each landscape are even more diverse than the land itself, making Bolivia one of the richest countries in the world – at least in terms of people and experiences, if not in money.
+The variety of cultures, traditions, history, and cuisine in each landscape are even more diverse than the land itself, making Bolivia one of the richest countries in the world – at least in terms of people and experiences, if not in money.